Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.nodeTypes.list({ project: "project", zone: "zone",  });

 /*
+Inserts an association for the specified security policy.
+This has billing implications.
+Projects in the hierarchy with effective hierarchical security policies will be automatically enrolled into Cloud Armor Enterprise if not already enrolled.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.addAssociation instead if possible.
+*/
+await gapi.client.compute.organizationSecurityPolicies.addAssociation({ securityPolicy: "securityPolicy",  });

+/*
+Inserts a rule into a security policy.
+*/
+await gapi.client.compute.organizationSecurityPolicies.addRule({ securityPolicy: "securityPolicy",  });

+/*
+Copies rules to the specified security policy.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.copyRules instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.copyRules({ securityPolicy: "securityPolicy",  });

+/*
+Deletes the specified policy.
+Use of this API to remove firewall policies is deprecated.
+Use firewallPolicies.delete instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.delete({ securityPolicy: "securityPolicy",  });

+/*
+List all of the ordered rules present in a single specified policy.
+Use of this API to read firewall policies is deprecated.
+Use firewallPolicies.get instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.get({ securityPolicy: "securityPolicy",  });

+/*
+Gets an association with the specified name.
+Use of this API to read firewall policies is deprecated.
+Use firewallPolicies.getAssociation instead if possible.
+*/
+await gapi.client.compute.organizationSecurityPolicies.getAssociation({ securityPolicy: "securityPolicy",  });

+/*
+Gets a rule at the specified priority.
+Use of this API to read firewall policies is deprecated.
+Use firewallPolicies.getRule instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.getRule({ securityPolicy: "securityPolicy",  });

+/*
+Creates a new policy in the specified project using the data included in the request.
+Use of this API to insert firewall policies is deprecated.
+Use firewallPolicies.insert instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.insert({  });

+/*
+List all the policies that have been configured for the specified project.
+Use of this API to read firewall policies is deprecated.
+Use firewallPolicies.list instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.list({  });

+/*
+Lists associations of a specified target, i.e., organization or folder.
+Use of this API to read firewall policies is deprecated.
+Use firewallPolicies.listAssociations instead if possible.
+*/
+await gapi.client.compute.organizationSecurityPolicies.listAssociations({  });

+/*
+Gets the current list of preconfigured Web Application Firewall (WAF) expressions.
+*/
+await gapi.client.compute.organizationSecurityPolicies.listPreconfiguredExpressionSets({  });

+/*
+Moves the specified security policy.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.move instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.move({ securityPolicy: "securityPolicy",  });

+/*
+Patches the specified policy with the data included in the request.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.patch instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.patch({ securityPolicy: "securityPolicy",  });

+/*
+Patches a rule at the specified priority.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.patchRule instead.
+*/
+await gapi.client.compute.organizationSecurityPolicies.patchRule({ securityPolicy: "securityPolicy",  });

+/*
+Removes an association for the specified security policy.
+Use of this API to modify firewall policies is deprecated.
+Use firewallPolicies.removeAssociation instead if possible.
+*/
+await gapi.client.compute.organizationSecurityPolicies.removeAssociation({ securityPolicy: "securityPolicy",  });

+/*
+Deletes a rule at the specified priority.
+*/
+await gapi.client.compute.organizationSecurityPolicies.removeRule({ securityPolicy: "securityPolicy",  });

+/*
 Retrieves an aggregated list of packetMirrorings.
 To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.packetMirrorings.aggregatedList({ project: "project",  });